Frequently Asked Questions - Please Read Before registering

 Are tools and material costs covered for my projects?

 Basic tools are provided, however students are responsible for purchasing their own specific project materials and specialized tools.
-The Field School has a number of portable power tools, audio recording equipment, and cameras.
-We also have one Mac book and printer that are shared-use.
-Additionally during week three you’ll have access to a woodshop and preparation materials for the exhibition space in Byers.
+The Field School has a woodshop as well as a number of portable power tools, audio recording equipment, and cameras.
+A table saw, miter saw, band saw, drill press, drivers, drills, and a plethora of other tools are in the shop.
+We also have digital and DSLR cameras, printers, projectors, speakers, etc, for most multimedia purposes.
+We also have one Macbook and an archival photo printer that are shared-use.

 Can I take this course if I’m not an artist or art major?

 Absolutely.
 We highly encourage interdisciplinary activity.
 In the past we have had students take the session from disciplines such as Creative Writing, History, Western American Studies, Sociology, and Anthropology.